Anishkagupta04/RAPIDOC-HEALTHCARE-WEBSITE-/README.md

-# RAPIDOC-HEALTHCARE-WEBSITE-
-It is an online platform based on providing healthcare facilites to the user and information regarding hospital like availability of beds, total number of patients,,helping user to prebook appointments for OPD ,check availability of blood groups in hospitals and many more .
+RapiDoc is an online platform which enables you to get information about your nearest hospitals and healthcare facilities including important information like blood availablity in emergency, Opds and beds availability in your nearest/desired hospitals.
+It aims to address health-related issues.
+It is a one-stop destination for all your medical needs.